LernSax

 Transform LernSax into a modern communication tool to help parents stay connected, informed, and confidently involved in their child’s school life.

-user needs
+user research

 Alma, 32